BINARY-SPACE/SatView/Documents/Coding.md

 #####1.
 Database
 Currently, SatView™ supports two database standards: SCOS-2000 (ESA) and ALTEL (L3 Communications).<br />
-The document [SatView™ Database Standards](../Documents/SatView™ Database Standards.pdf) describes these standards in more detail and helps to evaluate which one fits best the mission's needs.
+The document [SatView™ Database Standards](../Documents/SatView™ Database Standards.pdf) describes these standards in more detail and helps to evaluate which one fits the mission's needs best.<br />
+Depending on the chosen database standard the associated code modules need to be adapted:

 <br />
 #####2.
 Data I/O
 #####3.
 Automation